keerthi-code-web/Edusphere-Final/README.md

 # 🖼 Project Screenshots

 The `ui-designs` folder contains the finalized UI design references used during the development phase.
+The `screenshots` folder contains the screenshot references of current pages Edusphere.
 ---

 # 📚 Project Documents